Zack Space: Early life, education and career

 Space was born on January 27, 1961, in Dover, Ohio.
 His family is of Greek origin, originating from the island Icaria.

 His last name was an alteration of his grandfather's Greek name.
 His father, Socrates Space, was a Democratic chairman in Space's home county of Tuscarawas.
 Space graduated from Dover High School in 1979, and attended Kenyon College, where he earned All-American honors in football, and graduated with a B.A. in Political Science.
 Space then earned a Juris Doctor from the Ohio State University Moritz College of Law.

 In 1986, Space started a law practice with his father, Socrates.
 Their firm, Space & Space Company, LPA, was in business for nearly 20 years and focused on consumer rights.
 The elder Space was also active in local politics, serving a long tenure as Chairman of the Tuscarawas County Democratic Party.
+He married Mary Ellen Wade, a future judge, in 1988.

 Space is a member of the Tuscarawas County and State of Ohio Bar Associations.
 In addition to his private law practice, he has worked as a public defender and served as Special Counsel to two Attorneys General of Ohio, Anthony J. Celebrezze, Jr. and Lee Fisher.

 After the death of Dover Law Director Thomas Watson, Space was appointed to fill the vacancy.
 He won re-election in 2001 with 70 percent of the vote, and was unopposed in the 2003 election.
 As Law Director, Space served as general counsel to the Dover city government and tried misdemeanor cases in the city's municipal court.